-You see, back in the day women went to the doctor for vulvar stimulation which had nothing to do with sex but with curing so called “female hysteria.”
+You see, back in the day women went to the doctor for vulvar stimulation which had nothing to do with sex but with curing so-called “female hysteria.”
 The stimulation resulted in orgasm which, as you probably know, took time and well, that was some doctors didn't have much of.
 So an electrical device was created in 1883 to help these doctors get their job done more efficiently.
 (Woah, again)

 Why History Is Important

 You might think that little history lesson doesn't answer the question at hand, should Christians use sex toys, but I think it gives us a glimpse into something bigger.
 We are familiar with Sodom and Gomorrah but then our timeline flashes forward past June Clever to the sexual revolution.
-The truth is, through fire of feminism, distorted sexual pleasure, and medicine the bond of sexual intimacy between man and woman has been under attack for centuries.
+The truth is, through the fire of feminism, distorted sexual pleasure, and medicine the bond of sexual intimacy between man and woman has been under attack for centuries.

 The Sexual Intimacy Triangle

 As we seek to answer the question of Christians using sex toys we need to remember the larger picture: sexual intimacy was designed to be shared between one man and one woman.
 Not one man and a vibrator ring or one woman and a dildo.

 Biblical sexual intimacy has three main facets: physical, emotional and spiritual.
 When these three come together in the marriage bed (or on the marriage couch, or marriage back porch) we experience a holy and pure intimacy found nowhere else.

 When we separate these three facets we bastardize the God-designed plan.
 But when we stay inside this triangle of sexual intimacy we're actually free to enjoy foreplay, flirting, and sex with our spouse in many different ways.